Reviews You Can Rely On

 Our Analysis and Test Results

 The Brazos is ideal for someone on a budget.
-It's warm and well-made, but it's small.
-We feel it would be great for kids or teens, both of which tend to be hard on shoes, clothes, cars, and just about everything else.
+It's warm and well-made — just keep in mind that it's also small.
+We feel it would be great for young kids or teens, both of which tend to be hard on shoes, clothes, cars, and just about everything else.
 This bag will stand up to their spills, mistakes, and overall mistreatment.
 And if it doesn't withstand it all, you're not out a ton of cash.
-This bag is also perfect for anyone on a budget or someone who doesn't want to worry about the care that is necessary for more expensive bags.
-We feel the Brazos is relatively durable, fairly warm, and quite inexpensive.

 Performance Comparison

-coleman brazos camping sleeping bag review - we found the brazos's zipper plow system to be very effective at...
+coleman brazos - we found the brazos's zipper plow system to be very effective at...

 We found the Brazos's zipper plow system to be very effective at preventing snags.